 for general operating support

-With this multi-year general operating support grant, the ClimateWorks Foundation will work to address climate change and advance clean energy and a prosperous economy.
-They will pursue a global approach to reducing greenhouse gas emissions aimed at energy sectors and regions with high or fast-growing levels of greenhouse gas pollution.
-Among their priorities will be increasing clean, renewable energy sources; energy efficiency; and clean transportation, while reducing deforestation and emissions of highly potent greenhouse gases.
+ClimateWorks Foundation works to address climate change and advance clean energy and a prosperous economy.
+They pursue a global approach to reducing greenhouse gas emissions, aimed at energy sectors and regions with high or fast-growing levels of greenhouse gas pollution.
+Among their priorities are increasing clean, renewable energy sources; promoting energy efficiency; supporting work on clean transportation; and reducing deforestation and emissions of highly potent greenhouse gases.
 ClimateWorks will also continue to increase philanthropic capacity in the field.
+(Substrategy: Philanthropic Capacity)